trip5/Matrix-Fonts/README.md

 ## 8-Series Fonts
 Suitable when using the full height of an 8-row matrix - contains the entire Latin-1 character set and a bunch of currency characters

-When using EsphoMaTrix, check that this is in your yaml (probably):
+When using EspHoMaTriX, check that this is in your yaml (probably):
 ```
 ehmtx:
   show_dow: false